SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 ### Broker

 Broker handles Pinot queries.
-They accept queries from clients and forward them to the right servers.
+They accept queries from clients and forward them to the right Pinot servers.
 They gather results from the servers and combine them into a single response to send back to the client.

 |![Broker interaction with other components](/assets/images/posts/apache-pinot-broker-interactions.jpg)|
 |:-:|